 Hear how the character’s voice and language comes through?
-This is free indirect style – the narration takes on the character’s mode of speaking, adding even more texture to the character’s subjective experience.
+This is free indirect style – the narration takes on the character’s mode of speaking.

 5. Snow.
 Under your collar, down inside your shoes, freezing and plugging up your miserable soul…

-The narrator’s voice disappears altogether; we’re in full character mode now.
+We’re in close character mode now.
 We’re so deeply immersed in the character’s mind that we’re experiencing his thoughts, feelings, and perceptions with him in the moment, in a stream of consciousness.
 The effect is incredibly intimate and direct.
-But if the story stays at this level, the reader might be left feeling puzzled over the lack of context.
+But if the story stays at this level, the reader might be left feeling puzzled over the lack of wider context.

 Controlling narrative distance

 The last thing any writer wants is to disorientate their reader and jolt them out of the story.
 For that reason, shifts in narrative distance need to be carefully controlled.
-A smooth transition from one level of the spectrum to the next, rather than a clumsy leap from one end to the other, will take your reader seamlessly from narration to character mode.
+A smooth transition from one end of the spectrum to the other will take your reader seamlessly from distant narration to close character mode.

 Take a look at this example from Kate Morton’s The Secret Keeper to see a smooth transition in action: